TomatoNut/myblog/_posts/2023-08-02-bar graph-project2.md

 <img src="https://raw.githubusercontent.com/TomatoNut/myblog/main/bar%20graph%20resistor%20calculation.jpg" width="400px" height="400px"><br>

 From my calculations, I got the result which may help us to select the nearest standard resistors:<br>
 - for red LED: 170 ohms of resistance should be restricted
 - for yellow LED: 140 ohms of resistance should be restricted
 - for green LED: 100 ohms of resistance should be restricted
-- for white LED: 80 ohms of resistance should be restricted
+- for white LED: 80 ohms of resistance should be restricted<br>
 (this makes sense a lot to me that is why I should be using the 220 resistor instead of the 1k resistor!)